agnieszka-web/Credit_Risk_Analysis/README.md

 ## Summary
-Non of the algorithms were very useful in predicting the high risk credit cards because of the low precision, however the Easy Ensemble Clasiffier might be useful to detect the high risk credit cards because of the high recall of .92 which shows a low number of false negetives depending on the thresholds set by the credit card company for the summary scores this might be useful.
+None of the algorithms were very useful in predicting the high risk credit cards because of the low precision score, however the Easy Ensemble Clasiffier might be useful  because of the high recall of .92 which shows a low number of false negetives depending on the thresholds set by the credit card company for the summary scores.